turbodami/foodlog/README.md

-keep track of what you eat with some lines of Ruby 🍜
+follow your diet and keep track of what you eat with some lines of Ruby 🍜